blackcatten/Hassl-v/README.md

 ## Typography:

 - Borel font has been chosen because of the old-fashioned handwritten style that suits the subject of the website.
-The Farsan font has been chosen because of its clarity and not too harsh style

 ## Design: